epi2me-labs/wf-alignment/README.md

 The primary outputs of the workflow include:

 * A sorted, indexed BAM file containing alignments.
-* A csv containing various mapping stats.
+* A CSV containing various mapping stats.
 * An HTML report with visualisations of the mapping stats.